 gender inclusivity: pronouns

-English has no third-person singular personal pronoun that is gender-inclusive.
-As a result, writers have a problem finding a pronoun to refer to a singular word that includes all genders.
+English has no unique third-person singular personal pronoun that is gender-inclusive.
+As a result, writers have taken different approaches to finding a pronoun to refer to a singular word that includes all genders.

-The traditional solution was to use the generic masculine he (him, his); however, that solution is no longer acceptable today.
+One traditional solution in formal writing was to use the generic masculine he (him, his); however, that solution is no longer acceptable today.

 Here are some possible solutions to this dilemma: